1 - 2

-The Monument Trail from the Upper Monument trailhead is probably the most Grand Canyon-esque hiking experience in Colorado National Monument!
-Like Grand Canyon hiking, this hike starts by dropping down, down, down with a 60-foot' descent, which means ending with a stiff ascent.
+The Monument Trail from the Upper Monument trailhead is probably the most Grand Canyon-esque trail running experience in Colorado National Monument!
+Like Grand Canyon running, this route starts by dropping down, down, down with a 60-foot' descent, which means ending with a stiff ascent.

-For a gorgeous day hike, however, the hike from the Upper Monument trailhead to Independence Monument is a worthy 7-mile outing.
+For a gorgeous day out, however, the run from the Upper Monument trailhead to Independence Monument is a worthy 7-mile outing.
 This route is known for its views of some of the Monument's major rock sculptures, including the Coke Ovens, Kissing Couple and Independence Monument.

-It should also be known for the amazing trail that takes hikers steeply down into the canyon.
+It should also be known for the amazing trail that takes runners steeply down into the canyon.

 The rockwork is pure art, with steps carved directly into the surface in some places.

 Take a moment for gratitude to trail builders everywhere.
-Spring is a wonderful season to hike this trail: it is not yet too hot, and the wildflowers are simply breathtaking.
+Spring is a wonderful season to run this trail: it is not yet too hot, and the wildflowers are simply breathtaking.